mrocklin/thesis/math-num-linalg-validation.md

 Contributions in numerical methods are as follows

-1. A system that finds expert numerical algorithms from naive inputs
+1. A quantification of performance among scripting languages in the context of mathematically structured problems
-2. A quantification of the importance of mathmatically informed routines
+2. A quantification of the importance of mathmatically informed routines in compiled code
+3. A system that finds expert numerical algorithms from naive inputs
-3. A system for blocking large numerical algorithms
+4. A system for blocking large numerical algorithms

 Contributions in scientific software development are as follows